fralonra/wgshadertoy/README.md

 <img src="https://i.ibb.co/GV2rwTj/Wg-Shadertoy-001.png" alt="preview">

+## Wgs format

+The application use a binary format `wgs` to save and load shaders and textures.

+It helps to share your shaders amoung people.

+You can find examples in [wgshader-examples](https://github.com/fralonra/wgshader-examples).

 ## Uniforms

 The runtime currently provided six parameters you can use in your shader as a uniform variable: